rabbitControl/rcp-flext/README.md

-# RabbitControl
+# RabbitControl for Pd/Max

 RabbitControl allows you to control parameters (values) in an easy way.

 Expose parameters from Pd/Max and use a rcp client to remotely control your patch.
 Or use the rcp-client in Pd/Max to control parameters on a remote rcp-server.

 ##### More information:
 [https://rabbitcontrol.cc](https://rabbitcontrol.cc)
 [https://github.com/rabbitcontrol/](https://rabbitcontrol.cc)